-Spirited Away(Official Studio Ghibli)” is a 2001 animated feature film directed by Hayao Miyazaki.
+Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Audio Summary by AI